EZ-Robotics/EZ-Site/projects/2024-01-28-ez-template/index.md

 </TabItem>
 </Tabs>

 3.x of EZ-Template will also include a complete redo of all function names.
 Function names previously were made by what made the most sense to me.
 Need to set the drive to move using PID?  `.set_drive_pid`.
 This makes sense in English, but while I was working with [LVGL](https://lvgl.io/) I realized the benefit of naming in order of what you're looking for.
 So now it'd be `.pid_drive_set`.
-If you're looking to see everything you can do with PID on the drive, if you type `.pid_drive_` autocomplete will show you everything.
-This makes autocomplete a more more useful tool when you don't know everything you can do in the library.
+If you're looking to see everything you can do with PID on the drive, if you type `.pid_drive_` autocomplete will show you everything you can modify with the drive's PID.
+This makes autocomplete a powerful tool when you don't know everything you can do in the library.

 ### Features
 - renamed functions
 - a relative turn function so it's not always absolute
 - a relative swing function so it's not always absolute
+- slew for turns and swings
+- heading correction now uses vector scaling
+- swing turns can move in different diameters
-- add piston and pistongroup class
+- add piston class
 - practice mode for driving
+- runtime pid tuner for ease of use
 - [okapi units](https://okapilib.github.io/OkapiLib/md_docs_api_units.html) (so you can now use cm, in, meters, tiles, etc.)